-The TSB41AB3 provides the digital and analog transceiver functions required to implement a three-port node in a cable-based IEEE 1394 network.
-Each cable port incorporates two differential line transceivers.
+The TSB41AB2 provides the digital and analog transceiver functions needed to implement a two-port node in a cable-based IEEE 1394 network.
+The cable ports incorporate two differential line transceivers.
 The transceivers include circuitry to monitor the line conditions as needed for determining connection status, for initialization and arbitration, and for packet reception and transmission.
-The TSB41AB3 is designed to interface with a line layer controller (LLC), such as the TSB12LV21, TSB12LV22, TSB12LV23, TSB12LV26, TSB12LV31, TSB12LV41, TSB12LV42, or TSB12LV01A.
+The TSB41AB2 is designed to interface with a link layer controller (LLC), such as the TSB12LV21, TSB12LV22, TSB12LV23, TSB12LV26, TSB12LV31, TSB12LV41, TSB12LV42, or TSB12LV01A.

-The TSB41AB3 requires only an external 24.576-MHz crystal as a reference.
-An external clock may be used instead of a crystal.
+The TSB41AB2 requires only an external 24.576-MHz crystal as a reference.
+An external clock may be provided instead of a crystal.
 An internal oscillator drives an internal phase-locked loop (PLL), which generates the required 393.216-MHz reference signal.
 This reference signal is internally divided to provide the clock signals used to control transmission of the outbound encoded strobe and data information.
 A 49.152-MHz clock signal is supplied to the associated LLC for synchronization of the two chips and is used for resynchronization of the received data.
 The power-down (PD) function, when enabled by asserting the PD terminal high, stops operation of the PLL.

-The TSB41AB3 supports an optional isolation barrier between itself and its LLC.
-When the $\overline{\text{ISO}}$ input terminal is tied high, the LLC interface outputs behave normally.
-When the $\overline{\text{ISO}}$ terminal is tied low, internal differentiating logic is enabled, and the outputs are driven such that they can be coupled through a capacitive or transformer galvanic isolation barrier as described in Annex J of IEEE Std 1394-1995 and in the 1394a-2000 Supplement (section 5.9.4) (hereinafter referred to as Annex J type isolation).
-To operate with TI bus holder isolation, the $\overline{\text{ISO}}$ terminal on the PHY must be high.
+The TSB41AB2 supports an optional isolation barrier between itself and its LLC.
+When the ISO input terminal is tied high, the LLC interface outputs behave normally.
+When the ISO terminal is tied low, internal differentiating logic is enabled, and the outputs are driven such that they can be coupled through a capacitive or transformer galvanic isolation barrier as described in Annex J of IEEE Std 1394-1995 and in IEEE 1394a-2000 (section 5.9.4) (hereinafter referred to as Annex J type isolation).
+To operate with TI bus holder isolation, the ISO terminal on the PHY must be high.

-Data bits to be transmitted through the cable ports are received from the LLC on two, four, or eight parallel paths (depending on the requested transmission speed).
-They are latched internally in the TSB41AB3 in synchronization with the 49.152-MHz system clock.
-These bits are combined serially, encoded, and transmitted at 98.304, 196.608, or 392.216 Mbits/s (referred to as S100, S200, and S400 speed, respectively) as the outbound data-strobe information stream.
+Data bits to be transmitted through the cable ports are received from the LLC on two, four, or eight parallel paths (depending on the requested transmission speed) and are latched internally in the TSB41AB2 in synchronization with the 49.152-MHz system clock.
+These bits are combined serially, encoded, and transmitted at 98.304, 196.608, or 393.216 Mbits/s (referred to as S100, S200, and S400 speed respectively) as the outbound data-strobe information stream.
 During transmission, the encoded data information is transmitted differentially on the TPB cable pair(s), and the encoded strobe information is transmitted differentially on the TPA cable pair(s).

 During packet reception the TPA and TPB transmitters of the receiving cable port are disabled, and the receivers for that port are enabled.
 The encoded data information is received on the TPA cable pair, and the encoded strobe information is received on the TPB cable pair.
 The received data-strobe information is decoded to recover the receive clock signal and the serial data bits.
-The serial data bits are split into two-, four-, or eight-bit parallel streams (depending upon the indicated receive speed), resynchronized to the local 49.152-MHz system clock, and sent to the associated LLC.
-The received data is also transmitted (repeated) on the other active (connected) cable ports.
+The serial data bits are split into two-, four-, or eight-bit parallel streams (depending upon the indicated receive speed), resynchronized to the local 49.152-MHz system clock and sent to the associated LLC.